 We are pleased to announce the launch of our online Exceptional Funding application!
 Click here for instructions on how to access the application form through your myUSC account.

 Our office will not consider late applications under any circumstance.

 Priority Deadline: Friday, March 6, 2015 (Funding guaranteed to qualified students who apply by the priority deadline).

 Final Deadline: Friday, April 10, 2015 (Funding awarded on a first-come first-served basis only.
 Funding is not guaranteed even if qualifications are met).

 - A student may apply for exceptional funding more than once, provided the total number of tuition units approved does not exceed the limit as defined above.

 - During Fall and Spring semesters, 20 unit course loads are the maximum that can be funded.

-- Student must have a cumulative GPA of 3.0 or higher and have completed at least 16 units per Fall and Spring semesters or 32 academic year (Fall + Spring) units.
+- Student must have a cumulative GPA of 3.0 or higher and have completed at least 16 units per Fall and Spring semesters or 32 units for the prior academic year (Fall + Spring).

 - Exceptional Funding must be used toward academic courses applicable to degree requirements (major, minor, or general education courses).